Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Auslander--Reiten triangles and Grothendieck groups

 where $K= \Ker{f_*}$ and $L=\Coker{g_*}$.
 Splitting into short exact sequences and using our finiteness assumption, we see that the alternating sum of the lengths of the objects in the sequence vanishes.
 This gives the equation

 Consequently, we have \mbox{$[U,A]-[U,B]+[U,C] \neq 0$} if and only if the right-hand side of the equation is also non-zero.
 This means that either $K$ or $L$ (or both) must be non-zero.
 The object $K$ is non-zero if and only if $f_*$ is not injective.
-By part \textit{b)} of \textit{(1)}, this is the case if and only if $U \simeq \Sigma^{-1} C$.
+By part \cref{Lemma AR part 1} part \textit{(2)}, this is the case if and only if $\Sigma^{-1} C$ is a direct summand in $U$.
 Similarly, the object $L$ is non-zero if and only if $g_*$ is not surjective.
-Using part \textit{a)} of \textit{(1)}, this is equivalent to $C$ being a direct summand in $U$.
-As $U$ is indecomposable, this happens if and only if $U \simeq C$, which completes our proof. \end{proof}
+Using part \textit{(1)} of \cref{Lemma AR part 1}, this is equivalent to $C$ being a direct summand in $U$.
+As $U$ is indecomposable, a direct summand in $U$ is necessarily isomorphic to $U$, which finishes our proof of part \textit{(1)}.

-In the proof of our main result, we will use the well-known fact that an equality in $K_0(\T,0)$ can yield an equality in $\Z$.
-We need this in the case of $[U,-]$ for an object $U$ in $\T$, but note that the following lemma could be phrased more generally in terms of additive functors.